A hollow voice says "Plugh".

 -- Don.

 Many years ago, my cousin and I were so into these games (especially Adventure) that we wrote a game language and several adventures that used this language.
-You can play these games on-line at:
+You can play these games on your Android phone (search Google Play for "Explore") or on the Web at:

 Related links: